ranfysvalle02/ml-backpropagation/README.md

 - **Calculating Direction**: It figures out which way to change the settings to improve accuracy.
 - **Taking Steps**: It makes small adjustments in that direction.

-Think of it as climbing down a hill in the fog.
-You can't see the bottom, but you can feel which way the ground slopes down, so you take small steps downward, gradually reaching the lowest point.
+Think of it as walking downhill to reach the lowest point in a valley.
+Even if it's foggy and you can't see far, you can feel the slope under your feet and keep moving downward.

 ## The Code: Seeing It in Action

 To make this concept more concrete, let's look at a simple Python script that demonstrates how large amounts of data and simple algorithms can achieve impressive results.
+We'll use **PyTorch Lightning**, a user-friendly library that simplifies the training process.

 ### What We'll Do